 One-third of the members of the Standing Committee on Scrutiny and Constitutional Affairs may decide that the committee shall request a minister to procure particular information required necessary for the Storting's scrutiny of the public administration.
-One-third of the
+One-third of the committee's members may then decide that the committee shall deal with such a scrutiny matter.
+One-third may additionally decide to make the further inquiries within the administration deemed necessary for this.

-One-third of the members of the Standing Committee on Scrutiny and Constitutional Affairs may require that the committee on its own initiative shall deal with a matter in which the Storting shall consider the extent to which constitutional responsibility shall be asserted, cf. the Act of $5^{\rm th}$ February 1932 no. 1 relating to Responsibility for Offences Indicted before the Court of Impeachment, and the Act of $5^{\rm th}$ February 1932 no. 2 relating to the Legal Procedure for Offences Indicted before the Court of Impeachment.
+One-third of the members of the Standing Committee on Scrutiny and Constitutional Affairs may require that the committee on its own initiative shall deal with a matter in which the Storting shall consider the extent to which constitutional responsibility shall be asserted, cf. the Act of 5th February 1932 no. 1 relating to Responsibility for Offences Indicted before the Court of Impeachment, and the Act of 5th February 1932 no. 2 relating to the Legal Procedure for Offences Indicted before the Court of Impeachment.